 The Clerk and the staff must also assist the smooth running of the Chamber by the provision of routine support services, documentation and advice.
 To do this adequately the Clerk must have extensive knowledge and experience in the interpretation of the standing orders, in parliamentary practice and precedent, and in the requirements of the Constitution in so far as they affect the role of the House and its relationship with the Senate.
 He or she is also required to be informed on the law and practice of other Parliaments and in particular of that of the United Kingdom House of Commons from which much of House of Representatives practice was derived.

 The Clerk’s advice is offered to the Chair, to Governments, Oppositions, individual Members of the House, the Committee of Privileges and Members’ Interests, the Procedure Committee, the House Appropriations and Administration Committee and other committees.
 Advice is given to Members on a wide range of subjects relating to their work and to their participation in proceedings.
-In 1988 a request from a Member that the Clerk obtain a private legal opinion on the legal status of certain executive activities was not met.
 While sitting at the Table the Clerk must always keep an ear to the debate as he or she may be called upon to give immediate advice to the Chair or others in relation to a procedural or technical matter suddenly arising.